000png/vapoursynth-gui-for-gifs/docs/INSTALLATION.md

 * `muvsfunc`
 * `mvmulti`

-Feel free to add any other plugins you want to use; that being said, my GUI only supports/generates code for certain features of the above; you'll have to add the VapourSynth code yourself in order to use other plugins and features.
+Feel free to add any other plugins you want to use; that being said, my GUI only directly supports/generates code for certain features of the above; you'll have to add the VapourSynth code yourself in order to use other plugins and features.

 ## 3. Additional Downloads

 It is likely you will need to install codecs to get the GUI video player to work.
-If you ran the application manually you'll probably see an error similar to this in the terminal:
+If you ran the application manually you'll probably see an error similar to this in the terminal.
+If you just ran it, I surmise the program will crash when you try to load a video.

 ```
 DirectShowPlayerService::doRender: Unresolved error code 0x80040266